Dignitas (esports)

-Dignitas (formerly Team Dignitas) is a professional esports organization based in Newark, New Jersey, founded by Michael "ODEE" O'Dell on 9 September 2003 as a merger of two top Battlefield 1942 clans.
-Dignitas was acquired by the Philadelphia 76ers in September 2016.
-The team is best known for its League of Legends, Rocket League, and Counter-Strike: Global Offensive squads.
+Dignitas is an American esports organization based in Newark, New Jersey.
+It was founded by Michael "ODEE" O'Dell in 2003 as a merger of two Battlefield 1942 clans.
+Dignitas was acquired by the Philadelphia 76ers in 2016 and is now a part of parent company Harris Blitzer Sports & Entertainment (HBSE).
+The team is best known for its League of Legends, Rocket League, Fortnite, and Counter-Strike: Global Offensive squads.

-In September 2019, Dignitas formed a new parent company, New Meta Entertainment (NME), a digital sports and entertainment company.

 The organization rebranded in October 2018, dropping "Team" from its name and replacing its old "alien" logo with an owl logo.
 In January 2021, Dignitas once again replaced their logo, returning a modernized version of the original "alien" design and introducing it as a mascot named Digi.

-Achievements
+History

 Since the organization's inception in 2003, Dignitas have won 18 world championships and competed in 35 different titles.

 2003 to 2009

 Dignitas' first world championship came in 2005, when Chris Bullard won the FIFA Interactive World Cup.

 In 2006, Dignitas' Battlefield 2 team was chosen as the Team of the Year by Geeksnet.org.

 In May 2007, British Counter-Strike 1.6 news website UKCounterTerrorist.com ranked Dignitas as the number one team in Great Britain.

 Freek "XeNoGeaR" Molema won the Trackmania Nations tournament and $10,000 at the 2007 Electronic Sports World Cup (ESWC).

 August 2007 saw Dignitas' Enemy Territory: Quake Wars team claim victory at Quakecon 2007, taking home $22,000.

 Shaun "Apollo" Clark, representing Dignitas, placed first in Command & Conquer 3: Tiberium Wars at the World Cyber Games 2007.

 Dignitas' World in Conflict team was nominated for the 2007 eSports Award as "eSport Team of the Year".

 At World Cyber Games 2008, Command & Conquer 3: Kane's Wrath player Pascal "Dackel" Pfefferle would win gold for Dignitas.

-Esports coverage site Cadred.org chose Dignitas' Counter-Strike: Source team as 2008 Team of the Year, and Sam "RattlesnK" Gawn as Player of the Year.

-In 2009, Dignitas' Call of Duty 4 and Team Fortress 2 teams were placed first in Cadred.org's European rankings for three consecutive months.

-November 2009 saw Jesper "KarjeN" Karjalainen win the TrackMania Nations Forever tournament at the World Cyber Games.